McTrees/werewolves/docs/config.md

 {
   "bot_prefix": "!",
   "season": "5",
   "defaultMessage": "Look, look!
 Over @here, a new conspiracy channel has been created!
 The creator, has brought you together!
-Maybe he has something to say...
-If you need help managing your conspiracy channel, type ~help c for help.", "messageTimeout": 3000,
+Maybe he has something to say...", "messageTimeout": 3000,

   "developerOptions": {